SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md

 This topic has instructions for installing Telegraf to work with Sumo Logic.
 We provide two sets of instructions:

  * Install Telegraf in a non-Kubernetes environment
- * Install Telegraf in a Kubenetes environment
+ * Install Telegraf in a Kubernetes environment

 import useBaseUrl from '@docusaurus/useBaseUrl';